MassiveTitans/Typhoon_Nasa_Space_APPS/README.md

 - - Members:
 - - - Yaxshiliqov Javlon
 - - - Jabborov Diyorbek

+# Preject info

+Predicting wildfire spread is critical  for land management and  disaster preparedness.
+We applied  our knowledge of wildfires, satellite imagery and machine learning to demonstrate a globally applicable fire spread prediction system using open data.

 # Data Source
 - The historical wildfire data are from the MOD14A1 V6 data set [1].